OXID-eSales/oxideshop-user-documentation/setup/products/review-tab.rst

 You can save changes to the reviews or delete a review.
 Please make sure to only delete reviews that are not real (spam messages).
 Don’t delete negative reviews; instead, provide a response.
 In the long run, it will create trust when customers don’t only see positive reviews.

-:guilabel:`Active` |br|
+:guilabel:`Active`
    Check this box if you want the review to be displayed in the product’s detailed view.

-:guilabel:`Posted from` |br|
+:guilabel:`Posted from`
    First and last name of the customer who submitted the review.

-:guilabel:`Text` |br|
+:guilabel:`Text`
    Text of the submitted review that can be edited.
 Click on :guilabel:`Save` to have the changes written to the database.

 ..
 Intern: oxbacr, Status:, F1: article_review.html